 When you know these 2 basics, it’s not hard to make a real difference in your home.
 Following an easy step-by-step process will build a healthy habit and get you moving toward your goal of a tidier, less-stressful house for yourself and your family.

 1. Trust the process

 You’re probably feeling a little overwhelmed, or doubtful, or frustrated right now.
-Otherwise you wouldn’t be reading about how to start decluttering.
+Otherwise you wouldn’t be reading about how to declutter your home.

 Before anything else, I want to encourage you that you’re on the right track.

 You’re not alone.
 Many, many people have found themselves in the same situation and also found their way out of it.